 Select a pediatrician in the Harvard University Group Health Plan network and contact Member Services with the name of the provider.

-POS, POS Plus, and HDHP members can select a pediatrician that is not in the Harvard University Group Health Plan network—please note that your out-of-pocket costs will be higher.
+POS and POS Plus members can select a pediatrician that is not in the Harvard University Group Health Plan network—please note that your out-of-pocket costs will be higher.
 Learn more

 Lactation counseling is covered at $0 cost share when performed by a doctor, nurse practitioner or an IBLCE (International Board of Lactation Consultant Examiners) licensed lactation counselor.